 The evolution for us was to start capturing results in a strategic way so that each region can see what they’re accomplishing and the Albertsons Companies Foundation can broadly report on actual results, evaluate those results more effectively and incorporate them into the strategy.
 The work that the regional teams are doing is put through a national strategy lens, empowering them to make better decisions and ensure the right information is being captured for reporting across the board.

-CHRISTY: With 14 operating areas, the challenge for me is how do I tell a story for the entire company?
-To tackle that, we started by setting up impact reporting guidelines for our grantees and evaluated all the grants we made and where there were commonalities.
+CHRISTY: Thanks for helping us manage the chaos Andy!
+With 14 operating areas, the challenge for me is how do I tell a story for the entire company?
+To tackle that, we starting by setting up impact reporting guidelines for our grantees and evaluated all the grants we made and where there were commonalities.
 In 2016 we made more than $25 million in charitable donations and helped 2,000 organizations.
 We dig deep on the data to shed light on the impact we’re making.
 For example, we don’t just consider the overall investment in healthcare.
 We look at the volume of preventative tests like mammograms and the number of people enrolled in life-saving medical trials.
 We look for the themes and aggregate the data, making it easier to show the impact.

 But we decided we wanted to get even more focused so we talked to our customers and decided that since we’re a food company, hunger was an obvious area for us to target.
 We wanted a single drumbeat the entire company could march to and hunger became that rallying theme.
 We created a project called Hunger Is, teaming with partners to ensure that kids in all our neighborhoods have access to breakfast every day.

 ANDY: That’s been an incredibly successful program and you blew past your goal of 5 million breakfasts, which is amazing.
 You’ve also been very creative about how you’ve shared the impact of that program.
 Can you talk a bit about how you did that?